aimms/documentation/webui/page-manager.rst

 .. image:: images/SP_3panels.png
 			:align: center

-Create other string parameters similarly for other pages and configure them respectively.
+Similarly, you can create some (other) string parameters for other pages and configure them using the same steps.

-You can configure as many sidepanels that you require.
-Since there is limited screen space, **we display only the top 6 sidepanels.**
+You can configure as many sidepanels as you need in your application.
+However, please note that, since there is limited screen space, **AIMMS WebUI only displays the top 6 sidepanels on each page.**

 Interacting with Sidepanels
 ++++++++++++++++++++++++++++